djordjejankovic10/community-bloom-portal/mobile-post-creation-user-stories.md

 - Proper error states for failed image loads:
   - Display a placeholder with retry option when images fail to load, using a light gray background with broken image icon and brief error message
   - Maintain layout integrity with proper spacing and dimensions matching the expected image size
+- Photo handling includes:
+  - Progressive loading with low-resolution placeholders
+    - Initially display a shimmer animation over a light gray placeholder matching image dimensions
+    - As soon as available, show a very low-resolution thumbnail (10-20% of original size) that fills the entire container
+    - Gradually transition to higher resolution versions as they load (LQIP - Low Quality Image Placeholder technique)
+    - Maintain consistent dimensions to prevent layout shifts during the progressive loading process
+    - Use a subtle cross-fade transition between loading states to avoid jarring visual changes
+  - Proper handling of portrait vs. landscape orientations
+    - Always preserve aspect ratio - Never stretch or distort images
+    - Portrait images (taller than wide) must scale to either 600px maximum height or container width (whichever constraint is hit first), while landscape images (wider than tall) must scale to fit the full container width with height determined by aspect ratio.
+Test: Compare side-by-side rendering of portrait and landscape images to verify consistent, appropriate scaling.
+    - For carousels with mixed portrait and landscape images, maintain a consistent height for all images if any portrait image (aspect ratio < 1) is present.
+This approach uses a fixed 600px height with center-cropping for landscape images to maintain visual consistency during swiping.
+    - When all images in a carousel are landscape orientation, maintain natural height with a maximum of 600px.
+    - Extremely tall images (beyond 9:16 aspect ratio or less than 0.5625 ratio) should be center-cropped with a fixed height of 600px to ensure the width is always maximized while maintaining the center focus of the image.
+This prevents very narrow displays of tall vertical images.
+    - All images must be centered horizontally with consistent 8dp rounded corners and proper padding (16dp on sides), with no unnecessary white space or abrupt layout shifts when loading.
+Test edge cases - Very tall/narrow images, panoramas, etc.
+  - Proper error states for failed image loads
+    - Display a placeholder with retry option when images fail to load, using a light gray background with broken image icon and brief error message
+    - Maintain layout integrity with proper spacing and dimensions matching the expected image size
+  - Fallback for unsupported image types
+  - Proper handling of animated GIFs
+Suggested optimizations
+- File size optimization implemented for faster loading
+- Image caching implemented for better performance

 **User Story: Attach Videos to Posts**
 As a mobile app user, I want to attach videos to my posts to share dynamic visual content.